asvpxvivien/todoapp/README.md

 # Todo App

-A clean and modern Todo app built with Flutter using "Material You design".
+A clean and modern Todo app built with Flutter.
 It supports dark/light mode, persistent storage, and intuitive UI/UX.

 ##  Features